STA Travel

+STA Travel is a brand of Explorer Travel GmbH in Düsseldorf, Germany and a supplier of travel products online as well as in 15 shops located around Germany.

-STA Travel was a Travel Supplier supplying travel products and service to the general public through their 200 retail travel agency stores located globally.
-It was owned by Diethelm Keller Holding (DKH), with headquarters in Zurich and London.
+Until 2020 the company had been a global Travel Supplier supplying products and service to the general public through their 200 retail travel agency stores located globally.
 It had almost 2,000 employees working in over 200 stores worldwide.

 In August 2020 the Swiss parent company filed for insolvency.
 The UK, Australian and New Zealand subsidiaries also entered administration in the same week.
+In December 2020, branches of the company were taken over by the travel agency New Travel Reisebüro Vertrieb (NTRV), whereby STA Travel was retained as a travel company.
+STA Travel is now (as of March 2025) a brand of Explorer Travel GmbH in Germany.

 Originally an acronym for "Student Travel Australia", the company was later branded as "Student Travel Association" and later branded itself as a retronym "Start The Adventure".
 Under the BUNAC brand, the company arranged working holidays and volunteering.

 History

 STA Travel was created in 1979 when Edward Keller of Zurich purchased the business of AUS Student Travel (AUSST) using Stewart Moffat Travel as the vehicle in order to expedite the sale.

 AUSST was created in 1971 by the Australian Union of Students (AUS).
 Prior to this it was a department of AUS and before that a department of the National Union of Australian University Students (NUAUS) which was established in 1937 which had as one of its goals facilitating student travel.

 in 1977 AUSST went broke but continued to trade under a scheme of arrangements approved by the Victorian Supreme Court until the business was sold and a new entity created Student Travel Australia which subsequently traded as STA Travel.

 These facts can be verified by reference to the NUAUS/AUS/AUSST Archive Collection at the Australian National Archives and the proceedings of the Victorian Supreme Court.

 The CEO for almost thirty years was Richard (Dick) Porter, who founded STA Travel alongside Gregor Macaulay, and then as CEO, grew the organisation and brand from its early creation to become the leading global student travel agency.
 In recent years the growth in the concept of a “gap year” to travel has been attributed to Dick Porter and his work building STA.

 In August 2010, the company acquired Bridge the World, targeting an older and more affluent demographic.
 In November 2012, John Constable became chief executive officer of the company.

 In June 2013, the company signed a marketing deal worth NZ$1.2 million annually with Tourism New Zealand to promote travel to New Zealand.
 In September 2013, the company signed a similar marketing deal with Tourism Australia worth £6 million over 3 years.

 In May 2014, the company stopped offering escorted tours that offer elephant rides.
 In November 2018, the company produced a video featuring Skinny Living that showcased travel destinations in the United States.